Kirapan/python-app2-WebsiteBlocker/readme.md

-# A Website Blocker Application that runs at the background
+# A Website Blocker Application that runs at the background that helps to boost productivity

-## Features:
+## Feature

 Blocking specified website during specified hours.